-Inflammatory bowel disease (IBD), which includes Crohn's disease (CD) and ulcerative colitis, is a condition caused by chronic inflammation of the digestive tract.
-While there is no cure for IBD, there are several types of medications that can be used to treat the disease.
+Inflammatory bowel disease (IBD), which includes Crohn's disease (CD) and ulcerative colitis (UC), is caused by long-term inflammation of the digestive tract.
+While there is no cure for IBD, several types of medicines are used to treat the disease.

 What are biologic therapies?